styrman-g/macdots/README.md

-# My dotfiles
+# My dotfiles for my mac system.

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my mac system.
+There is dotfiles for:
+* ZSH
+* GHOSTTY
+* NEOVIM
+* EMACS (A minimal build for MAC)

 ## Requirements